DPSEve/Math5800Spring2020/README.md

 <h1 id="math5800-spring-2020-mathematical-aspects-of-machine-learning">Math5800 Spring 2020: Mathematical Aspects of Machine Learning</h1>
 <p>This is the Github Page for Math 5800 Spring 2020 at UCONN, taught by Professor <a href="https://jeremy9959.net/">Jeremy Teitelbaum</a></p>
 <p>Group members Christopher Hayes, Evelyn Nitch-Griffin</p>
-<p>We are interested in reinforcment learning problems in games.
+<p>We are interested in reinforcement learning problems in games.
 In this project, we focused on Connect Four, a zero-sum game between two players.
 The goal was to create a functioning reinforcment learning model in Python.</p>
 <h2 id="reinforcement-learning">Reinforcement Learning</h2>
 <p>Reinforcment learning is a machine learning problem where an agent (such as a person, program, or robot) is attempting a maximize a reward output.
 For Connect Four, our agent is the player, and our reward output is winning or losing the game.
 The agent interacts with its environment and receives rewards and penalties based on its actions.
 In an attempt to maximine rewards, it learns the optimal behavior overtime.
 A famous example of this being applied recently is <a href="https://deepmind.com/research/case-studies/alphago-the-story-so-far">AlphaGo</a>, a computer program developed by Deepmind which consistently beat top human Go players.</p>
 <h4 id="exploration-vs-exploitation">Exploration vs Exploitation</h4>